 Cystic fibrosis - nutritional considerations

-Your pancreas is an organ that sits in your belly behind your stomach.
-An important job of your pancreas is to make enzymes.
-These enzymes help your body digest and absorb protein and fats.
-However, the build-up of sticky mucus in the pancreas from cystic fibrosis can lead to serious problems, including:
+The pancreas is an organ in the abdomen behind the stomach.
+An important job of the pancreas is to make enzymes.
+These enzymes help the body digest and absorb protein and fats.
+A buildup of sticky mucus in the pancreas from cystic fibrosis can lead to serious problems, including:

 - Stools that contain mucus, are foul smelling, or float